mozilla/kitsune/docs/development.md

 ## Workflow for pushing those changes to production

-If we\'re also doing a production push, first push next to production and verify that everything is fine.
+If we're also doing a production push, first push next to production and verify that everything is fine.
 Then continue.

 1. Tell the other sumo devs to hold off on pushing to main branch and